 In this Coral Windows review, we take a closer look at the company to find out how its products, services, prices and policies compare to other window brands in the UK.

-Coral sells seven styles for double glazing windows: Georgian, sliding sash, tilt and turn, casement, flush casement, bow and bay.
-There’s plenty of variety, so you can choose a product that perfectly suits your home’s aesthetic.
-Obscured and decorative glass options are available too.
+The company offers 7 styles of double glazing windows: Georgian, sliding sash, tilt and turn, casement, flush casement, bow and bay.
+There’s plenty of variety, so you can choose a product that perfectly suits your home’s aesthetic, including obscured and decorative glass options.
 In addition to double or triple-glazed windows, Coral also sells conservatories, doors, glass extensions and roofs.

 Coral’s low-maintenance, durable frames come with a 15-year manufacturer’s warranty.
 They are available in 16 colours with matching ancillaries and accessories.

-Despite the fact that Coral windows are not SBD-accredited, they are very secure.
-They feature strengthened glass and a multi-point locking system that protects the window as well as its internal hardware, making it more resistant and tamper-proof.
+Despite the fact that Coral windows are not SBD-accredited, they feature strengthened glass and a multi-point locking system that protects the window as well as its internal hardware, making it more resistant and tamper-proof.

 Coral won’t charge you a deposit or any other upfront payments.
 You only need to pay for your windows once the project is completed.
 To finance your project, you have several options, including a “buy now, pay later” plan and interest-free credit.